mushorg/snare/README.md

 [Note : Cloner clones the whole website, to restrict to a desired depth of cloning add `--max-depth` parameter]

+In case of an error while running `docker-compose up`, check the port 8080, 8090, 80 by running `sudo netstat -tulnp`, if they are active kill the process by sudo kill -9 <PID>

 You obviously want to bind to 0.0.0.0 and port 80 when running in <i>production</i>.

 ## Testing